 Style for Illustrations

 - Originals for illustrations (including tables) should be sharp, noise-free, and of good contrast, as they will be photographed or electronically scanned.
 We regret that we cannot provide drafting or art service.

 - On graphs, show only the coordinate axes, or at most the major grid lines to avoid a dense hard-to-read result.

 - All lettering should be large enough to permit legible reduction of the figure to column width, sometimes as much as 4 to 1.
 There should only be one illustration per page and only illustrations should be included in the set of illustrations.
 Please be very sure that your lettering is sufficiently large such that it will be readable after photo-reduction.

-- If an illustration is to be reproduced in color, the author is responsible for the incremental cost of color printing.
+- If an illustration is to be reproduced in color, the author is responsible for the incremental cost of printing in color.

 Voluntary Page and Excess Page Charges

 After a manuscript has been accepted for publication, the author’s company or institution will be requested to pay a voluntary charge of $110 per printed page to cover part of the cost of publication.
 These page charges, like those for journals of other professional societies, are not obligatory nor are their payment a prerequisite for publication.
 A mandatory overlength page charge of $175 is required for each page in excess of 10 pages for a regular paper and 5 pages for technical correspondences.
 Authors who are concerned with these charges are encouraged to estimate the length of their manuscripts prior to submission.
 Detailed instructions on payment of these charges will accompany the page proof.